“It’s great to have you here.”

 There are dozens of studies that show the benefits of sending your first welcome email shortly after the customer provides you with their email address.

-One study from Experian shows that welcome emails sent in real-time generated 88.3% more opens and 29.3% more clicks on links in the email, as compared to welcome emails that were sent in bulk once a certain amount of people subscribed.
+Research shows that welcome emails sent in real-time generated 88.3% more opens and 29.3% more clicks on links in the email, as compared to welcome emails that were sent in bulk once a certain amount of people subscribed.
 (For example, after you’ve amassed 1,000 subscribers.)

 When you think about it, this makes a lot of sense—a new subscriber has you fresh on their mind, after all.